training4developers/backbone_05162016/README.md

 ```bash
 $ grunt server
 ```
+This project supports both Grunt and Gulp.
 If you prefer to use Gulp, then substitute 'gulp' for 'grunt' in the above command.

 Step 6: Open a web browser, and navigate to http://localhost:3000